garusis/loopback-migration-tool/README.md

 ### migrate

+**Important:** Loopback's datasources uses two methods to migrate your models.

+- **Auto-migration:** Drop existing schema objects if they exist, and re-create them based on model definitions.
+Existing data will be lost.
+- **Auto-update:** Detect the difference between schema objects and model definitions, and alter the database schema objects.
+Keep existing data.

+ **Be careful what method must you use.**

 | Property 	|                                                                                                       Description                                                                                                                     	|       Type       	|     Values     	| Default 	|               As argument     	|
 |:--------:	|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:	|:----------------:	|:--------------:	|:-------:	|:-----------------------------:	|
 |    ds    	|Datasources that will be migrated.</br>If empty or not present, all datasources will be migrates.                                                                                                                          	            | String, [String] 	|                	|    []   	| -d </br> --ds </br> --datasource 	|